Fixed points and cycles of parking functions: Classical parking functions

 \begin{proof} For distinct $1\leq i_1, \dots, i_m\leq n$, let By linearity of expectation and symmetry of parking coordinates,

 where the additional scalar factor $(m-1)!$ in the first equation accounts for the number of ways of arranging an $m$-cycle with distinct entries $i_1, \dots, i_m$.

-To obtain a simplified expression for this last equation, we use an extension of Pollak's circle argument as in the proof of Theorem \ref{classical-fixed}.
+For ease of notation, let Further let and It is clear that $\vert A'_m\vert=m!\vert A_m\vert$.
+To obtain a simplified expression for $A_m$, we use an extension of Pollak's circle argument as in the proof of Theorem \ref{classical-fixed}.
 Add an additional parking spot $n+1$, and arrange the spots in a circle.
 Allow $n+1$ also as a preferred spot.
 We first select $m$ spots for the first $m$ cars, which can be done in $\binom{n+1}{m}$ ways.
 Then for the remaining $n-m$ cars, there are $(n+1)^{n-m}$ possible preference sequences.
+Hence

 Out of the $n+1$ rotations for any preference sequence, only one rotation becomes a valid parking function.
 Standard circular symmetry argument yields